-- G 2.1.3 It is good practice to cover in a drugs and alcohol policy as a minimum: - a) Why the organisation is concerned about alcohol and drug use. - b) The policy's scope of application. - c) Responsibilities for implementing the policy. - d) Restrictions and prohibitions on the consumption of alcohol. - e) Prohibitions on the use of drugs. - f) Restrictions on the use or abuse of any prescribed or over-the-counter medicine or other substances that could detrimentally affect work performance. - g) Arrangements for staff to report the use of prescribed or over-the-counter medicines as early as possible and in any event before a test is carried out. - h) Relationship of the policy with the Transport and Works Act 1992. - i) Staff safeguards, rights of appeal and confidentiality. - j) Help available to those with drugs or alcohol problems. - k) Circumstances for taking drugs and alcohol tests, including following an accident or incident that may result in a public inquiry. - Drugs and alcohol testing arrangements (including arrangements for staff managed remotely and where testing may be required rapidly, and at any time of day or night). - m) Test results reporting arrangements. - n) Implications for staff who refuse to be tested. - o) Circumstances in which disciplinary action will be considered. - G 2.1.4 The Health and Safety Executive (HSE) publishes guidance developed by the Chartered Institute of Personnel and Development (CIPD) on managing drug and alcohol misuse that contains good practice on developing a drugs and alcohol policy.
+- G 2.1.3 It is good practice to cover in a drugs and alcohol policy as a minimum: - a) Why the organisation is concerned about alcohol and drug use; - b) The policy's scope of application; - c) Responsibilities for implementing the policy; - d) Restrictions and prohibitions on the consumption of alcohol; - e) Prohibitions on the use of drugs; - f) Restrictions on the use or abuse of any prescribed or over-the-counter medicine or other substances that could detrimentally affect work performance; - g) Staff responsibilities such as reporting to their manager the use of prescribed or over-the-counter medicines before commencing safety-critical tasks and the importance of declaring medicines before a test is carried out; - h) Relationship of the policy with the Transport and Works Act 1992; - i) Staff safeguards, rights of appeal and confidentiality; - j) Help available to those with drugs or alcohol problems; - k) Circumstances for taking drugs and alcohol tests, including following an accident or incident that may result in an investigation from the Rail Accident Investigation Branch (RAIB); - Drugs and alcohol testing arrangements (including arrangements for staff working remotely and where testing may be required rapidly, and at any time of day or night); - m) Test results reporting arrangements; - n) Implications for staff who refuse to be tested and how to deal with situations where it is reasonable to conclude an individual avoids being tested; and - o) Circumstances in which disciplinary action will be considered. - G 2.1.4 The Health and Safety Executive (HSE) publishes guidance developed by the Chartered Institute of Personnel and Development (CIPD) on managing drug and alcohol misuse that contains good practice on developing a drugs and alcohol policy. - G 2.1.5 Under The Railways (Accident Investigation and Reporting) Regulations 2005, transport operators have a duty to notify RAIB of certain types of accidents and incidents and to preserve evidence relevant to an investigation.

-Guidance on safety critical staff
+Guidance on safety-critical staff

-G 2.1.5 The Office of Rail and Road (ORR) publication RSP04 (2007) provides clarification on tasks regarded as being safety critical.
+G 2.1.6 The Railways and other Guided Transport System (Safety) Regulations 2006 (ROGS) (as amended) defines safety-critical tasks.
+In addition, the Office of Rail and Road (ORR) publication RSP04 (2007) provides clarification on tasks regarded as being safety critical.